 Please refer to Waseda University Career Center Homepage for more information.

-No | Services | Contents – Memo |
+No | Services | Content |

 ---|---|---|

-1 | Career Seminar and Lecture | GNC offers various career events from your first days as a student at Waseda.
-For details, please see the GNC website. |
+1 | Career Seminar and Lecture | GNC offers various career events during your student life at Waseda. |

-2 | SILS Company Guidance | GNC invites companies expanding business globally every year exclusively for SILS students.
-For details, please see the GNC website. |
+2 | SILS Company Guidance | GNC invites companies expanding business globally every year exclusively for SILS students. |

 3 | SILS Student Career Supporter | 4th year SILS students who have completed their job hunting are available as advisors for current students.
 In addition to career advices, they can also give tips on study abroad and student life in general.
 Don’t miss this great opportunity to get information from your seniors! |